-We take many things for granted as adults – walking up and down the stairs is one of them.
+As adults, we take many things for granted – walking up and down the stairs is one of them.
 When was the last time you thought about the process involved in climbing your stairs?
 Although things like that are like second nature to us now, there was a time when we were young when we had to learn how to manoeuvre up and down stairs.
 The same is true for cockapoo puppies.

 If you live in a flat or a house with more than one floor and have recently brought a cockapoo puppy home, the question at the top of the page has probably crossed your mind.
 So, with that in mind, when can your cockapoo puppy climb stairs?
 We are going to discuss this in the following article.

 Different Dogs Learn Things Differently

 Contents and Quick Navigation

 Before we go any further, it’s worth noting that just like humans, one dog will do things differently from another.
 Whereas some dogs will find it relatively easy to climb the stairs, others will find it more difficult.
 How they learned can also differ, regardless of breed, from one dog to the next.
 For instance, while one may learn how to climb stairs themselves, others need to be shown how to do it with a lot of encouragement from their owners or learn from watching their littermates or other animals in the house.